 If you are ready to consider buying a home, you’re probably heard that brokers and real estate agents may be involved in the process, among other figures such as lawyers and bankers.
+In this competitive market, having a real estate professional on your side can make the whole process easier and less stressful.

 So who are real estate agents, real estate brokers, and Realtors?
 What do they do, and do you need them to buy (or sell) a property?